prantlf/piwo/README.md

 ### Placeholder

-Although the placeholder can be specified by `ariaPlaceholder` from `ElementInternals`, it will be used only by assistive technologies.
-The placeholder will have to be rendered by the code in the custom element for sighted users.
-I haven't done it yet.
+Although the placeholder can be specified by `ariaPlaceholder` from `ElementInternals`, it will be used only by the assistive technologies.
+For sighted users, The placeholder has to be displayed by the implementation of the custom element.
+It's possible by pure CSS.
+So, no problem.

 ### Change Event